shaoyucherish/Project3/lifestyle.md

 **Random Forest Model**

-Next, we have fitted a random forest model which is an example of an ensemble based-tree model.
+Next, we fit a random forest model which is an example of an ensemble based-tree model.
 Instead of traditional decision trees, a random forest tree will take a random subset of the predictors for each tree fit and calculate the average of results.

 ``` r
 set.seed(111)